WordPress is an extremely

 is very tough, so you know that if you buy a theme from there, it will do

-Code Canyon (part of the same website as Theme Forest), as this has a large
+Code Canyon (part of the same website as Theme Forest) has a large

 Multisite